chaklam-silpasuwanchai/Calculus/README.md

 This is the repository for the course Calculus I at Asian Institute of Technology.

-The course is based on Calculus textbook by James Stewart (https://www.amazon.com/Calculus-James-Stewart/dp/1285740629).
+The course is based on Calculus textbook by James Stewart 8 ed. (https://www.amazon.com/Calculus-James-Stewart/dp/1285740629).
 It is best used with its solution manual as all exercises all from the text book.
 The course is structured into the following topics:

 1. Limits and Continuity
 2. Derivatives